 Other upgrades to the 7.83-ounce 9550 include integrated Bluetooth, USB 2.0, video streaming, camera and included VPN client.
 Like before, its PDA applications are compatible with Microsoft Word, PowerPoint and Excel.
 It also features Web browser with HTML and XHTML compatibility, PIM applications, VGA camera and Java compatibility.
 It plays AAC, MP3 and WAV music.

-The current Communicator, the 9290, retails for about $500 to $600.
-It has been available via enterprise-oriented integrators, Nokia's Web site and CompUSA.
+The current Communicator, the 9290, retails for about $500-$600 and has been available via enterprise-oriented integrators, Nokia's Web site and CompUSA.

-In W-CDMA introductions, Motorola unveiled a pair of triband 900/1,800/-1,900MHz phones that will use W-CDMA's high-speed data capability to deliver videophone service.
+In W-CDMA introductions, Motorola unveiled a pair of triband 900/1,800/1,900MHz phones that will use W-CDMA's high-speed data capability to deliver videophone service.
 They also operate in GSM/GPRS networks.
-Both feature a 1.2-megapixel camera that has video-capture capability, but without push-to-stream capability.
+Both feature a 1.2-megapixel camera with video-capture capability but without push-to-stream capability.

-Motorola's E1000, due in the second half of the year for entertainment-oriented consumers, features push-to-talk (PTT) function, built-in MP3 player, 8x camera zoom and MPEG-4 video playback. o
+Motorola's E1000, due in the second half for entertainment-oriented consumers, features push-to-talk (PTT) function, built-in MP3 player, 8x camera zoom and MPEG-4 video playback.